23DP1MKrus/TrainingAppExamProject/README.md

 - https://github.com/23DP1MKrus/TrainingAppExamProject/releases/download/v1.0/myapp-win32-x64.zip

 ###  Register
-1. On the login screen, click **Register**.
-2. Fill in your name, email, password.
+1. Fill in your name, email, password on the register page.
 3. Submit the form to create your account.

 ###  Login